Team USA Wins Most Gold Medals After Epic Final Day at Tokyo Olympics

 - Oops!Something went wrong.Please try again later.

-Team USA Wins Most Gold Medals After Epic Final Day at Tokyo Olympics originally appeared on NBC Sports Boston
+Team USA Wins Most Gold Medals After Epic Final Day at Tokyo Olympics originally appeared on NBC Sports Washington

 Team USA secured the most total medals won in Tokyo, with 113 overall — 25 more than second-place China after 15 days of competition.